 What are some first steps in assessing your use case for fairness in machine learning?

 Consider your product's context and use.

-In some cases, fairness is a matter of basic usability and access as described above.
+In some cases, as described above,fairness is a matter of basic usability and access.

 Consider the following key questions.

-Further, consider the following key questions.
-If you answer “yes” to any of these, you may want to consider conducting a more thorough analysis of your use case for potential bias-related issues.
+Here are some more key questions that are worth asking.
+If you answer "yes" to any of them, you might want to consider conducting a more thorough analysis of your use case for potential bias-related issues.

 Does your use case or product specifically use any of the following data: biometrics, race, skin color, religion, sexual orientation, socioeconomic status, income, country, location, health, language, or dialect?

-Does your use case or product use data that is likely to be highly correlated with any of the personal characteristics listed above (for example, zip code or other geospatial data is often correlated with socioeconomic status and/or income; image/video data can reveal information about race, gender, and age)?
+Does your use case or product use data that's likely to be highly correlated with any of the personal characteristics that are listed above (for example, zip code and other geospatial data are often correlated with socioeconomic status and/or income; similarly, image/video data can reveal information about race, gender, and age)?

 Could your use case or product negatively impact individuals' economic or other important life opportunities?

-Now that you’ve learned about some important aspects of fairness in machine learning, let’s look at approaches you can take as you move through the different steps in the AutoML workflow.
+Now let's look at ways you can work to promote fairness in machine learning as you move through the different steps in the AutoML workflow.